danaolcott/atmel/README.md

 - blink: Flashes PB3 and PB4.
 Uses timer to create the timebase for delay function.
 - interrupt: A simple program that toggles PB3 and PB4 and captures interrupts on PB1 and PB2 (PCINT1, PCINT2).
 - moore: A simple Moore FSM with several states that flash leds on PB3 and PB4.
 User buttons on PB1 and PB2 control the state.
 Button presses are captured on interrupts.
 Uses a timer to create the timebase for the delay function.
 See photo below for prototype (blue led is a bit obnoxious and makes one a bit quezzy to look at it).
+- tempSensor: A continuation of the moore state machine program that uses the TMP36GZ (or similar) temperature sensor.
+The state machine contains 4 states: Calibration, flash red / blue to show relative temperature, absolute temperature (F), and ADC reading.
+See main.c for more details.
+No schematic is included, but there should be enough text to reproduce the board.
+This makes a great center piece on any coffee table :).

 Programming the ATTiny85
 ------------------------